Digitizing Initiatives

 landscapes silkscreened on felt.

-on traditional Chinese society as she paints a series of works on the Last
+Chinese society as she paints a series of works on the Last Emperor and

-photographer, sculptor, and painter, focuses on an important symbol of
+sculptor, and painter, focuses on an important symbol of rural Southern

 - -- Judy Baca: Judy Baca, painter and activist